 It is important to keep water away from the foundations to prevent water infiltration and associated damages to the structure and interior finishes, as well as to prevent facilitation of mold growth inside.

 Downspouts can deposit large amounts of water in a short time close to the foundation, if they are not extended away from the house.
-It is recommend to extend them at least 6 feet away.
+It is recommended to extend them at least 6 feet away.
 Less can also be acceptable, provided the water can easily drain away from the house, for example on asphalt surfaces sloping away from the building.
-90% of water infiltration problems are solved by addressing exterior issues such as downspout discharge locations, as well as the lot grading.
+90% of water infiltration problems are solved by addressing exterior issues, such as downspout discharge locations, as well as the grading of the lot.

 Any caulking applied on the exterior will eventually become hard, brittle, and develop cracks.
 The life of the caulking could be anywhere between 10 to 30 years, depending on its quality.
 Older type of caulking tends to be of lesser quality than newer products.
 When caulking fails, water can seep in behind and cause more damage.
 We would go as far as saying that a caulking gun is a home owners most important tool!